 The gluten levels in a product can be labelled as follows.

 <20 are classed as gluten free, <100 are classed as low in gluten.
-Enquire now

 The nutrition facts label is required on most packaged food in many countries.
 Most countries also release overall nutrition guides for general educational purposes.
 Nutrition facts labels are only one of many types of food label required by regulation or applied by manufacturers.

 Nitrosamine compounds arise from the nitrosating of amide or amine groups during malt production or by bacteria during fermentation.
 Levels in malt are today very low at less than 0.5mg per Kg due to careful management during kilning of malt.
-Levels due to bacterial action depend on the cleanliness of vessels and yeast used in fermentation
+Levels due to bacterial action depend on the cleanliness of vessels and yeast used in fermentation.

 Heavy metal contaminants are one prevalent type of water pollutant.
 They are persistent in the environment once discharged and removal from source waters is necessary to ensure a clean drinking water supply.